 Chief Executive Officer

-Prior to joining Settlement, Helen was President of Chicago Children’s Choir and the Dean of Programs at the Merit School of Music in Chicago.
-She holds a degree in Viola Performance from The Juilliard School, where she studied with William Lincer, and a Master of Arts in Music History and Theory from the University of Chicago.
-She graduated from the University of Pennsylvania, where she received a Bachelor of Arts in French.
-Helen currently serves as Vice Chair of the Board of the National Guild for Community Arts Education.
+Prior to joining Settlement, Eaton was President of Chicago Children’s Choir and Dean of Programs at the Merit School of Music in Chicago.
+She served as the Vice Chair of the Board of the National Guild for Community Arts Education.
+She holds a degree in Viola Performance from The Juilliard School where she studied with William Lincer, a Master of Arts in Music History and Theory from the University of Chicago, and a Bachelor of Arts in French from the University of Pennsylvania.

 Phone Number: 215-320-2680